synopsys-sig/synopsys-action/README.md

 On pushes, a full **Intelligent** Black Duck scan will be run.
 On pull requests, a **Rapid** ephemeral scan will be run.

-Synopsys Action is the recommended solution for integrating Black Duck into a GitHub workflow.
+Synopsys Action available in the GitHub Marketplace is the recommended solution for integrating Black Duck into a GitHub workflow.
 Here's an example workflow for Black Duck scan using the Synopsys Action:

 ```yaml